Karpowership refused environmental approvals for S.Africa projects - News Break

 Karpowership refused environmental approvals for S.Africa projects

-JOHANNESBURG, June 24 (Reuters) - Karpowership has been refused environmental approvals for three gas-to-power projects in South Africa for reasons including that it did not comply with public participation rules, the Department of Forestry, Fisheries and the Environment said on Thursday.
+JOHANNESBURG (Reuters) -Karpowership has been refused environmental approvals for three gas-to-power projects in South Africa for reasons including that it did not comply with public participation rules, the Department of Forestry, Fisheries and the Environment said on Thursday.

 Turkey’s Karpowership was a major winner in a 2,000 megawatt (MW) government emergency power tender designed to help ease crippling electricity outages in Africa’s most industrialised nation.
 Delays in plugging the power shortfall could prolong national power cuts costing a weak economy billions of dollars and undermining investment.